grandadmiral-thrawn/metQC/_posts/2015-03-25-summary-of-minimum-and-maximum-analyses.markdown

 Instantaneous maximums from all sites were within less than one degree of difference from five-minute maximums.
 The time interval could vary by up to ten minutes if the maximum occured during a very hot part of the day.
 Air temperature maximums both instantaneous and five-minute were approximately 60 percent greater than the daily mean.
 We also compared the fifteen-minute maximums to the instantaneous maximums, and at this scale there was often more than a degree of difference.

-##### A bar chart of the difference between the instantaneous maximum for the day and the maximum five minute mean on CENMET at 150 height:
+##### A bar chart of the difference between the instantaneous maximum for the day and the maximum five minute mean on CENMET at 150 height.
+More than 85 % of values have less than 0.2 C difference between the daily instantaneous maximum and the maximum of five minute means.

 <style>

 .chart div {
   font: 10px sans-serif;
-  background-color: blue;
+  background-color: #990033;
   text-align: right;
   padding-top: 3px;
   padding-bottom: 3px;